codecrafters-io/build-your-own-redis/stage_descriptions/bitmaps-02-qj1.md

 ### Notes

-- In this stage, you only need to handle `GETBIT` for a bit you just set with `SETBIT`, an unset offset on that key, and a missing key.
-Offsets beyond the current string length also return `0`
+- Using `GETBIT` with an offset beyond the current string length should return `0`.